 Scan.
 Dismiss.
 Scan.
 Dismiss.
 Scan …click!

 This is what your audience is doing today.
 This is what we’re all doing today.
-In our inbox, on social media and on blogs, we scan through headlines, dismissing most and clicking a few.
+In inboxes, in social streams, in search results and on blogs, we scan through headlines, dismissing most and clicking a few.

 Winning that click depends on the headline, more than anything else.
 It’s impossible to overstate their importance.
 We are all judged instantly and ruthlessly by this short set of words.